fabric8io/fabric8/docs/v2-changes.md

 #### Service Discovery

-Instead of using a ZooKeeper registry in 1.x to store all service endpoints so that we could inject them into other services using property resolvers; we instead use the [Services](services.html) abstraction in kubernetes.
+Instead of using a ZooKeeper registry in 1.x to store all service endpoints so that we could inject them into other services using property resolvers; we instead use the [Services](services.html) abstraction in Kubernetes.
 This means clients of a network service just bind to a fixed port on the local network; there's no need to have any complex wiring inside the application.

 This radically simplifies applications.
 For example any application using ActiveMQ just needs to bind to the localhost and port of the region of the ActiveMQ cluster.
 For many Camel endpoints, the endpoint just needs to choose which port number maps to the service it needs to bind to for things like databases.